gtri-iead/lexs-4.0-orm/xmlbeans/README.txt

 To generate LEXS 4.0 XMLBeans databinding library run:
 "mvn install"

+To generate a zip file of the project source, run:
+"mvn assembly:assembly -DdescriptorId=src"

 Test Cases:
 - TestPublishDiscover.java defines test cases that test the marshalling and unmarshalling of the generated publish discover XMLBeans.